mckenzielee/Qi-Docs/docs/Account_Applications.rst

 	:ref:`ClientApiKeyCollection <ClientApiKeyCollectionObj>` for the specified applicaiton.

 **Notes**
-	For HTTP requests and responses, the JSON serialized ClientApiKeyCollection object Looks like:
+	For HTTP requests and responses, the ClientApiKeyCollection object has the following properties and JSON-serialized body:

 .. _ClientApiKeyCollectionObj:

+``String Id``
+	Gets the identifier for this collection of API access keys, a GUID.
+``List`1 Keys``
+	Gets a list of the application's access keys.

 .. highlight:: C#

 ::

+	HTTP/1.1 200
+	Content-Type: application/json

  {
 	"Id": "id",